VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Now you can visit your http://localhost:8000/ and nothing is displayed but we are all good :satisfied:

+For this tutorial you will need to import `ud-viz` in your project, it is the framework that contains the **game engine** and **urban data visualization tools**.
-Before you can use ud-viz, you need to import it.
-In your HTML file add the following script tag in the body.
-Then copy this [file](../../examples/assets/js/udv.js) in a ./assets/js/ directory, which contains all the ud-viz code in a single file.
+For this purpose, in your HTML file (`index.html`) add the following script tag in the **body**.

 ```html
   <script src="./assets/js/udv.js"></script>
 ```
+Then copy this [file](../../examples/assets/js/udv.js) in a My_UD-Viz_Game/assets/js/ directory, which contains all the ud-viz code in a single file.

-Nothing is still displayed but the library is now globally visible.
+Still nothing displayed but the library is now globally accessible.

 > To keep this tutorial simple ud-viz is imported this way, but a [npm package](https://www.npmjs.com/package/ud-viz) exists and it's recommended to use it since you can benefit of the update with it.

 ## Create a your game

-Let's create a script tag in the index.html and add the following code to start a new local game :
+Let's create a script tag in the `index.html` and add the following code to start a new local game (*Still in the body tag*):

 ```html
 <script type="text/javascript">